FrosT25k/FrosT25k/README.md

 - 👋 Hi, I’m @FrosT25k
-- 👀 I’m interested in Guns and VideoGames
+- 👀 I’m interested in ML(wow how original ik)
-- 🌱 I’m currently learning WebDev
+- 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on stuff
+- 💞️ I’m looking to collaborate on anything
 - 📫 reach me on @_frost_69k on instagram

 <!---